 From a real-world — or in this case, meta-world — point of view, this project already accomplishes what the metaverse technology promises.
 If you’re an investor who sees practicality as a measure, this might be a good option.

 The project is backed by the tech company HTC, and in August 2021, it raised $5 million.
-Its market cap as of October 2022 is over $17.68 million.
+Its market cap as of March 9 is $57.07 million.